terra-ops/terra-cli/docs/install.md

 Running docker in OSx requires a slightly different setup.

+There is a lot of nuance in using Docker on OSX.
+It will help to read the guide about Docker on OSX here: http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide

 1. Install PHP & Git:

   Install the command line developer tools by installing XCode